Last updated on September 4, 2025

 Amazon Prime

-Are you thinking of buying any Starter Commander decks?
+Did you test out the Starter Commander decks with your playgroup?
 Which precon caught your attention the most?
-Do you think this is a good product for new players, or should Wizards focus on making more competitive decks at a slightly higher price?
-Let me know what you think in the comments below or over on Draftsim’s Twitter.
+Do you think this is a good product for new players, or should Wizards make more competitive decks at a slightly higher price?
+Let me know what you think in the comments or over on Draftsim’s Twitter.

 Note: this post contains affiliate links.
 If you use these links to make a purchase, you’ll help Draftsim continue to provide awesome free articles and apps.